-- Note: If you specified earlier in the encryption settings dialog that the recovery information resides in the file system, please enter the matching password for the private key here. - 4.
-Next, select the client computer that needs recovery from the list.
+Note: If you specified earlier in the encryption settings dialog that the recovery information resides in the file system, please enter the matching password for the private key here.

+- 4. Next, select the client computer that needs recovery from the list.
 Use a filter, if required. - 5.
-Continue by requesting a recovery key in the next dialog. - Note: The challenge-response feature will be fully available in the next version. - 6.
+Continue by requesting a recovery key in the next dialog. - 6.
 Wait a moment while DriveLock retrieves the recovery information. - 7.
-The next dialog issues the recovery key. - Mote: Select the drive defined as system partition on the client computer.
+The next dialog issues the recovery key.

+Mote: Select the drive defined as system partition on the client computer.